siddhantwho/packager/README.md

 A simple tool to build PyPI packages and upload them

 - A make_setup program that automatically constructs the required setup files given the metadata information
-- An upload program that builds the distrubution packages and runs the commands to upload the repository to PyPI
+- An upload_repo program that builds the distrubution packages and runs the commands to upload the repository to PyPI

 # Instructions